 They also changed the skin color on the characters’ arms and legs to match their candy shells instead of the white-people flesh tone in their previous design.
 Today.com observed: "The blink-or-you'll-miss-it design changes are kind of like looking at one of those "Can you spot the difference?" pictures."
 In an effort to represent all different shapes and sizes, Mars said they would also be shaking up the look of the actual candies.

-All in all a bit of an exaggerated attempt to be 'all inclusive', while they already had done so much to show their diversity.
+All in all a bit of a surprising attempt to be 'more inclusive', while they already had done so much to show their diversity.